An alphabetical walk through the demo process, looking at everything from your initial intent to your eventual goals

 Scenario 4 requires not only a fully produced project but that extra vibe that kicks butt and has the live excitement often missing from a finessed studio recording.
 Don’t be afraid to mix in samples of a live audience, and simulate a fake band introduction if you can pull it off, but don’t make it the ambience of U2 at Wembley Stadium if you’re looking to play at the local bar that seats a hundred.

 What starts out as a straight work-for-hire job often turns into a collaboration.
-You were just going to record the singer/songwriter, but she can’t seem to manage the guitar part in the bridge.
+You were just going to record the singer/songwriter, but they can’t seem to manage the guitar part in the bridge.
 You can play it.
-Or she’s giving up on the lyrics she brought over after she hears the first playback.
+Or they’re giving up on the lyrics they brought over after they hear the first playback.
 You have an idea that saves the day.
 Should you offer your contribution?

 Probably yes—but ask yourself how important the project is, how far this recording may go in the real world, and don’t be shy about taking a moment to explain that the nature of the project has just changed and that you need to come to a new understanding.
 Generally speaking it’s a good thing to get a name for being the resourceful guy or gal who makes it happen without charging extra.
 But learn how to present your business angle nicely, and your business sense is likely to gain respect, too.

 Be realistic when making an offer to record a demo.
 Discuss the points mentioned above under ‘Aim’ and come to a firm understanding.
 I know, it’s often hard because musicians can be, well, shall we say vague?
-Still, if that supposed ly quick and fixed-price demo for a space cadet turns into a never-ending saga where you wish you’d arranged for paymen t by the hour, it’s often too late to reverse the deal without causing major friction.
-See Jon Bare’s article “Recording Great Drums (The Hard Way)” in the 6/2002 issue of Recording for a prime example of time and budget fizzling out on an unrealistic deal.
+Still, if that supposedly quick and fixed-price demo for a space cadet turns into a never-ending saga where you wish you’d arranged for payment by the hour, it’s often too late to reverse the deal without causing major friction.

 We live in dry times where less reverb is more.
 This works in your favor when recording a demo for a songwriter.
 Unless it’s an ambient New Age thing that couldn’t live without it, cavernous reverb is not recommended—let the melody and lyrics be heard clearly.
 Save the clever stuff for your own productions.

 Probably not.
 The attention span of the people who listen to demos like yours is short.
 Don’t overwhelm them.
-Label the CD clearly, so if you start with a short and simple version (skip the intro, get right to the song) followed by a longer and more fully produced mix of the same song, print it clearly so that they know there’s a choice.
+Label the CD or audio file folder clearly, so if you start with a short and simple version (skip the intro, get right to the song) followed by a longer and more fully produced mix of the same song, they know there’s a choice.

 I suggested earlier to make the gig demo as “live” and realistic as possible.
-Just as important as the music is the CD’s ROM track where the band or artist can put images from other gigs, scans of newspaper reviews, posters, bios, even Quicktime videos and anything else that will promote the band on the venue manager’s PC.
-Most important of all: Contact info—on the label, on the jewel box or sleeve, and in a prominent document in the ROM track.
+Just as important as the music is the included supporting material (that used to go on a CD’s ROM track in the bad old days) where the band or artist can put images from other gigs, scans of newspaper reviews, posters, bios, YouTube videos, and anything else that will promote the band, on the venue manager’s PC.
+Most important of all: Contact info—on the disc or thumb drive, and in a prominent document in the data folder.
 This is extra work and can be used to bump up your fee, as it is added value that not everybody can provide.

 It’s increasingly difficult to finance a personal studio with fees earned from recording demos.
 In the major entertainment cities the rates are nothing short of ridiculously low, and it’s not always a case of “you get what you pay for.”
 There are people who know what they’re doing but who feel they have to match the lowballed rates advertised in the music magazines.